 We live in a society that is more than ever data-driven.
 Almost every aspect of our lives is tracked, analysed and stored.
-It comes as no surprise that also sports sponsorships are leaning towards this approach.
+It comes as no surprise that also sports sponsorships are leaning towards this approach considering audience insights as the key to success.

 Today brands can obtain large but also specific data when talking to a sports property to understand if that sport and that team are the right fit for them.
 But why should a brand undertake this analysis?